Demystifying Randomly Initialized Networks for Evaluating Generative Models: Do Random Features Correctly Evaluate Generative Models?

 For FFHQ, the correlation coefficients of ProjectedGAN, StyleGAN, and StyleGAN2 images are 0.276, 0.238, and 0.152, respectively.
 For ImageNet, the correlation coefficients of ADM-U and BigGAN are 0.191 and \textbf{0.127}, respectively.
 In the case of BigGAN, which shows the lowest correlation coefficient, random and trained features are especially likely to yield different evaluation results, which is actually observed (\tablename~\ref{tab:eval-FID}).
 As shown in \figurename~\ref{fig:imagenet}, it is quite challenging for generative models to learn the distribution of a thousand of classes of the ImageNet dataset.
 Thus, it would be more likely for generative models to produce various types of faulty images.

 Thus, to consider different aspects of outliers, it would be desirable to use both trained and random features for evaluation.
-In addition, according to the results in \figurename~\ref{fig:seed}, we suggest to use a Transformer structure for random features in order to minimize the effect of randomness.
+In addition, according to the results in \figurename~\ref{fig:seed}, we suggest to use a model with a Transformer structure (e.g., Swin or ViT) for random features in order to minimize the effect of randomness.